djyde/front/README.md

 // })
 ```

-Save and refresh the page, you will find that Hacker News block was removed.
+Save and refresh the page, you will find that **Hacker News** block was removed.

-To add a new block for your own or contribute, just refer to the source code and hack it.
+To add a new block for your own or for contribution, just refer to the source code and hack it.